 Certification and Licensure Requirements

 MAs do not need to be licensed to work in many states across the USA.
 However, some states do have specific requirements with regard to their certification.
 Thus, certification needs for medical assistants differ from state to state.
 All in all, the states that require certified MAs, usually call for certification through the AAMA as a mandatory requirement.
 To get certified from the AAMA, one has to take the CMA certification exam, administered by the National Board of Medical Examiners.
 This test consists of 200 multiple-choice questions, and medical assistants have to register in advance for the examination.

-To get the Registered Nurse license, one has to clear NCLEX.
+To get a Registered Nurse license, one has to clear NCLEX.
 This license is given by the respective state’s board of nursing.
 Other accrediting bodies like AACN-American Association of CRITICAL care NURSES and NCC-National Certificate CORPORATION also issue certifications to nurses.

 After every 60 months, one has to recertify for the Certified Medical Assitant credential by the AAMA.
 MAs must have continuing education credits for the re-certification process.